 Greece is not only about islands; its mainland can also offer invaluable experiences to those who visit it.
-Edessa, the city of water, is located near to Greece’s second biggest city Thessaloniki, in central Macedonia.
+Edessa, the city of water, is located near Greece’s second-biggest city Thessaloniki, in central Macedonia.

 Edessa is mostly known for its stunning rivers and waterfalls.
 Its name, which is of Phrygian origin, literally means “tower/city in the water”.
 This amazingly beautiful city is a not-to-miss destination for all those who love nature and outdoor activities.
 Here is a list of places you can visit in Edessa:

 Open-air Water Museum: People of Edessa managed to make the best out of the running water of their city.
 In the 19th century, Edessa’s industry was mainly based on water-power.In 2001, the first aquarium that has endemic freshwater fish in Greece opened in Edessa.
 There, you will also have the opportunity to see a variety of amazing water creatures and reptiles such as turtles, crabs and even, anacondas.

 Folklore Museum: A neoclassical building that houses a unique collection of traditional costumes and everyday items that people of Edessa used to use in the19th and 20th centuries.
 It is worth mentioning that the entrance fee is inexpensive.

 Geni Tzami: is the only mosque, in Greece, that remains intact without any modification through the ages.
 It is of Byzantine style and it has been used as a museum since 1942.